SuTechs/abcd_architecture_flutter/README.md

 ## Customization

 To add or modify data handling, declare your custom data classes in the `data` folder.
 Then, implement the necessary logic in `FirebaseServiceExtension` or `HiveServiceExtension` depending on whether you need to save data locally or in Firestore.

+For screen management, define each screen separately in the `screens` folder.
+Create components specific to that screen in a subfolder within the screen’s folder.
+If any component is shared by multiple screens, it’s a good idea to extract it into the `widgets` folder for reusability.

 ## Contribution